dubrie/public/travel.md

 - Reykjavik, Iceland

 ## Continents Visited
-To be in this list I must have set foot on land in the country, i.e. airport layovers do not count
+To be in this list I must have set foot on land in the country, i.e. airport layovers or train stations do not count

 ### Africa
 - South Africa